enonic/react4xp-build-constants/README.md

 # React4XP build constants

-`index.js` exposes the method `getConstants(rootDir [, overrideParams])`, which returns shared constants for buildtime component libraries for Enonic React4XP and its multiple webpack build steps.
+`index.js` exposes the method `getConstants(rootDir [, overrideParams])`, which returns shared constants for buildtime component libraries for Enonic React4XP and its multiple build steps - mainly in **Webpack**.
 This mainly defines the default expected source and build folder structure for React4xp, for the other librarified build steps to work.

 `getConstants` needs a `rootDir` argument (string), which is the root directory of the webpack project running it.
 Supplying `__dirname` should do the trick.